 Those eyes looked down upon Kanna now.
 They hovered closer than before.
 Goda had come to kneel against the edge of the well, her arms spread on either side of the hole like a pair of wings.
 Her body blocked some of the rain so that the barrage of sensation against Kanna’s skin had reduced to a trickle.
 The wind blew across them, but Kanna could barely hear it.

-Her focus had arisen up out of the well and pulsed against that face above her.
 Goda had soaked up all of her awareness.
 Her thoughts ended.
 Her body felt light and numb, but her consciousness was sharp.
 Even the shadows on Goda seemed to throb with new colors and details that Kanna had not noticed before.
-There were spots and stripes that glowed on the woman’s skin, like the tribal markings on some savage warrior, like the etchings on the fur of a wildcat.
+There were spots and stripes that glowed on the woman’s skin, like the tribal markings of a ferocious warrior, like the etchings on the fur of a wildcat.

 Light flashed again, and the colors swirled into ribbons.
 They danced and slithered like snakes.
 Kanna’s eyes widened with fear.
 She jerked back.